 Databases contain thousands of scholarly and professional articles from past and present.
 Use keywords to search for research, reports, and other scholarship about higher education.
 Please know that some of these databases also contain articles about the K-12 environment, so include keywords like "higher education" or college in your searches.
 Depending on your program emphasis consider these subject-specific databases in Sports, Business, or Communication.

 The Library specially subscribes to these scholarly, academic journals.
-To access, go to Journals A-Z on the Library Homepage and type in the title name to gain access.
+To access, go to Journal Search in Primo and type in the title name to gain access.

 Review of Higher Education